 Western PA’s Only Certified Criminal Defense Trial Lawyer

-While much of what we do is preparing and negotiating during criminal cases, we’re always trial-ready.
+While much of what our drug lawyers do is preparing and negotiating during criminal cases, we’re always trial-ready.

 Every attorney at our firm is a trial lawyer who is comfortable in the courtroom.

-Even if it’s a misdemeanor, all drug crimes could be a disaster for you and your loved ones.
+Even if it’s a misdemeanor drug charge, all drug crimes could be a disaster for you and your loved ones.
 Worgul, Sarna & Ness, Criminal Defense Attorneys have a proven track record of success for people facing drug charges.
 Look at our results for drug charges.
-Our defense attorneys help people avoid charges, get charges reduced, and obtain lenient sentences when a conviction is unavoidable.
+Our drug defense attorneys help people avoid charges, get charges reduced, and obtain lenient sentences when a conviction is unavoidable.

 What Our Clients Say About Us